-below pricing is for a single story ranch style contemporary slanted roof home build witHin a 60 mile radius from downtown tucson BUILT TO OUR STANDARD SPECIFICATIONS. please contact us for pricing to build 2 story homes and areas outside of a 60 mile radius.
+below pricing is for a single story ranch style contemporary pitched roof home build witHin a 25 mile radius from downtown tucson BUILT TO OUR STANDARD SPECIFICATIONS. please contact us for pricing to build 2 story homes and areas outside of a 30 mile radius of downtown tucsOn.
 CLICK HERE FOR A FEW POPULAR FLOOR PLANS.

-Custom Home Information Settlers West Home Builder LLC has built a solid relationship with our home suppliers and Crew Members who are all prepared to go the extra mile to ensure that our workmanship is of the highest quality.
+Custom Home Information Settlers West Home Builder LLC has built a solid relationship with our home suppliers and Crew Members who are all prepared to go the extra mile to ensure that our workmanship is of the highest quality and save you APPROXIMATELY 30% less than industry standard pricing.

 WE'RE COMMITTED TO SAVING OUR CLIENTS MONEY AND SIMPLIFYING THE HOME BUILDING PROCESS.

-Current custom home promotion SAVE approximatley 30% to 40% off industry standard pricing when building any SETTLERS WEST HOME BUILDER FLOOR PLAN.
-OR, Build your CUSTOM FLOOR PLAN concept, TO OUR SETTLERS WEST HOMES BUILDER STANDARD SPECIFICATIONS AT $82.00 PER SQUARE FOOT!
-BUILD A FLOOR PLAN OVER 1,551 AND RECEIVE A FREE 3 CAR GARAGE!
+Current custom home promotion SAVE approximatley 30% off industry standard pricing when building any SETTLERS WEST HOME BUILDER FLOOR PLAN.
+OR, Build your CUSTOM FLOOR PLAN concept, TO OUR SETTLERS WEST HOMES BUILDER STANDARD SPECIFICATIONS, starting at, AT $160.00 PER SQUARE FOOT!
+BUILD A FLOOR PLAN OVER 1,551 AND RECEIVE A FREE 576 sqft CAR GARAGE!
 OUR EXPERIENCED IN-HOUSE DRAFTSMAN WILL HELP YOU DESIGN THE PERFECT HOME SPACE FOR YOU AND YOUR FAMILY!

 Settlers West Home Builder LLC allocates a Project Manager to guarantee the highest overall service is maintained throughout the home process.
 Simply put, Our goal is to exceed the expectations of our clients.
 We've included our pricing, program details, we Believe, will help you make a well informed decision.
 Settlers West home builder LLC Standard Home Specifications click here for PRINTABLE copy

-EXTERIOR ELEVATION STANDARD RANCH STYLE DESIGN OFFERS 9' SIDEWALLS AND OVERHANG OPTIONAL EXTERIOR TERRITORIAL DESIGN OFFERS FLAT 9' CEILINGS STANDARD
+EXTERIOR ELEVATION STANDARD RANCH STYLE DESIGN OFFERS 3/12 roof pitch 9' SIDEWALLS and OVERHANG 9' flat ceilings standard.
+EXTERIOR TERRITORIAL DESIGN OFFERS FLAT 9' CEILINGS STANDARD

 2 X 4 INTERIOR STUD WALLS AT 16" O.C.